Adaptive Layerwise Perturbation: Unifying Off-Policy Corrections for LLM RL: Multi-Turn Agentic Reasoning

 \subsection{Main Results}

-\paragraph{ALP has the best performance.} On multi-turn TIR benchmarks in Table \ref{tab:multi-turn perform}, Seq-ALP achieves the highest overall average accuracy ($50.53$), improving over Token-MIS ($48.74$), Seq-MIS ($46.94$), and Seq-Bypass ($46.66$).
-The gains are broad-based: Seq-ALP is best on Math500 ($84.29$), Minerva Math ($43.10$), Olympiad Bench ($52.75$), and AIME24 ($43.85$), and is competitive on AIME25 ($28.65$) (slightly below Token-MIS at $28.85$), yielding the strongest aggregate performance across tasks.
-In contrast, although the accuracy of token and sequence level MIS does not collapse, their training-inference KL or policy-update KL blow up during the training.
+\textbf{ALP has the best performance.} On multi-turn TIR benchmarks in Table \ref{tab:multi-turn perform}, Seq-ALP achieves the highest overall average accuracy ($50.53$), outperforming Token-MIS, Seq-MIS, and Seq-Bypass.
+The gains are broad-based across benchmarks, with only AIME25 slightly favoring Token-MIS.